The Duke of Sussex Launches New Global Sustainable Travel Initiative 'Travalyst' with Booking.com and Other Leading Brands

 The Travalyst initiative is looking to establish more collaborative partnerships that bring together the collective expertise and perspectives of local communities, policymakers, governments, NGOs, other leading businesses and social entrepreneurs; leveraging technology and strategic initiatives to help scale the global supply of sustainable travel options to meet the growing mass-market demand from consumers.

-Individuals and organizations can learn more about supporting this work by visiting www.travalyst.org.
+Individuals and organisations can learn more about supporting this work by visiting www.travalyst.org.